 If lactose intolerant, replace vegan/non-dairy alternatives such as soy, almond, or rice milk.
 You can also use natural vanilla extract instead of almond extract if you prefer, but I find it makes it taste less like actual coffee and more like cake, so up to you!

-This protein shake flavour is creamy and sweet, so feels very decadent but contains a massive 29g of plant-based protein per serving.
+This protein shake flavor is creamy and sweet, so feels very decadent but contains a massive 29g of plant-based protein per serving.
 Of course, feel free to add in extra calories by adding in some peanut butter (or any other nut butter) or ground almonds for some added crunch.

 Homemade Berry Protein Shake